 Different from NebulaGraph version 2.x, version 3.x added a new key for each vertex.
-Compared to the old key that still exists, the new key has no TagID field and no value.
+Compared to the old key that still exists, the new key has no TagID field and no value after enabling the configuration without tag.
 Vertices in NebulaGraph can now live without tags owing to the new key.